chapter 1: evil endures

 "Hi, Oren."
 Caroline responded.
 Her smile was less than enthusiastic.
 "Something's happened that I think you should see.
 Gornul, too."

 "What is it?
-Is someone hurt or something?
-Immediately, he regretted the phrasing."
+Is someone hurt or something?"
+Immediately, he regretted the phrasing.

 "Not quite so drastic, but significant.
 I think you'd better see for yourself."

-Feeling very curious, Oren woke his sleeping friend, enjoying the warmth of the orno as he did.
+Feeling very curious, Oren woke his sleeping friend, enjoying the warmth of the horno as he did.
 The two of them then followed Caroline out, with Oren stopping only momentarily to secure his cape and wrap it around himself as protection against the cold and the fog.

 Caroline led her friends all the way to the main gate of the Keep and beyond.
 Her pace was slow and agonized, causing Oren to wonder what could be so important that his battered friend would travel such a distance in her condition to fetch him.